The Shakespeare North Playhouse is an iconic new theatre and education space planned to be built on the current Mill Street car park in Prescot.

 When will building work start and the Theatre open?

-The plan is to secure all the funding for the scheme to enable the contractor to be appointed in late 2017.
-This will enable works to commence in spring 2018 with a view to completing the construction work in time for Shakespeare’s birthday in April 2020.
+Kier Construction has been appointed to build the Shakespeare North Playhouse and work is expected to start on site in spring 2018 with a view to completing the construction work in time for Shakespeare’s birthday in April 2020.
 There will be a transition period during the summer of 2020 when we can test out the running of the Theatre with the intention to host the first students to commence in October 2020.

 What company will be building the Playhouse?